 Cannabis may improve symptoms of autism.
-For instance, cannabis can alleviate aggression outbursts as well as other conditions often associated with autism.
-For example, Rett syndrome is often associated with autism and helps improve cognitive and behavior problems (36).
+For instance, cannabis can alleviate aggression outbursts and other conditions often associated with autism.
+For example, Rett syndrome is often associated with autism and helps improve cognitive and behavioral problems (36).

 May Help Improve Symptoms of Bruxism & TMJ

 Cannabis may improve symptoms of bruxism.
 Research suggests cannabis can relieve most, if not all, symptoms associated with bruxism, such as grinding the teeth and jaw clenching (37).
 It’s even said that cannabis can alleviate a common complication of bruxism, temporomandibular joint disorder (TMJ).